 Local Government Regulation

 Governor Cooper and his administration have developed a COVID-19 County Alert System (System).
-The System categorizes all 100 counties into three tiers using criteria that measure the level of viral spread.
+The System categorizes all 100 counties into give tiers using criteria that measure the level of viral spread.
 The Governor has also announced recommended actions for public officials, individuals, businesses and community organizations to decrease the spread of the virus that are specific to the tiers.

 The three tiers of counties are as follows:

 The System uses a combination of three metrics: case rate, the percent of tests that are positive, and hospital impact within the county.
-A county is classified in the red or orange tier if the case rate surpasses the threshold for the respective tier and either the threshold for the percent of positive tests or the hospital impact threshold for that tier is also reached.

 A document outlining the System, along with the initial classifications, can be found here.

 NC Department of Health and Human Services: https://www.ncdhhs.gov/

 - COVID-19 case count.

 - Numbers to call or text for COVID-19 assistance.

 - COVID-19 overview page can be found here.